Fernando Tatis Jr. and Altruism

 This is much more than a baseball situation.
 These “unwritten rules” come from our culture and how people want society to work.

 Essentially, they don’t want the other person to feel bad.
 They don’t want winners to celebrate their winning because it makes their opponents feel less valuable.
-This is the kind of misguided mentality that leads to participation trophies for kids’ ports.
+This is the kind of misguided mentality that leads to participation trophies for kids’ sports.
 It’s an idea meant to lift people’s self-esteem through artificial means, which ends up having the opposite effect of damaging one’s self-esteem.

 This version of morality runs deep in society and goes back thousands of years.
 It’s the morality of altruism which is all about acting to help someone else at some cost to oneself.
 In this example, the “unwritten rules” of baseball demanded that Tatis sacrifice a great opportunity to crush a ball with the bases loaded in order to help the pitcher feel better, get some mojo back and incrementally improve the count at the plate.